-The interplay between marriage and mobility has the potential to affect a variety of economic outcomes both at the micro and at the macro level.
-This paper establishes and quantifies a series of important aspects of this interaction with the help of an equilibrium model of marriage markets with endogenous migration, and argues that the geographic distribution of economic activity affects and is affected by marriage markets.
-One the one hand, marriage markets are an endogenous amenity that affects workers' migration choices and, on the other, being married introduces family ties that restrict geographic mobility.
+The interplay between marriage and mobility affects a variety of economic outcomes both at the micro and at the macro level.
+This paper establishes and quantifies the micro channels though which this interaction takes place and derives its macro implications with the help of an equilibrium model of marriage markets with endogenous migration.
+The model shows that the geographic distribution of economic activity affects and is affected by marriage markets.
+One the one hand, being married introduces family ties that restrict geographic mobility and, on the other, marriage markets are local amenities that affect workers' migration choices.
+Moreover, the amenity value of marriage markets endogenously responds to migration flows as matching probability depend on the composition of the market.

-At the micro level, the model delivers three implications with respect to agents behavior in the marriage market, for which empirical evidence is provided.
-First, the model predicts that the prospective of future migration reduces marriage rates, especially among those workers who stand to gain the most from migrating and, secondly, that divorce rates should be higher among these individuals.
-Empirically, I show that workers that live in cities that pay low wages to their occupations compared to other cities (i.e., they have high pecuniary gains from migration) are as much as 20% less likely to marry and 20% more likely to divorce on a yearly basis.
+At the micro level, the model delivers three implications with respect to the behavior of households in the marriage market for which empirical evidence is provided.
+First, the model predicts that the prospective of future migration reduces marriage rates, especially among workers who stand to gain the most from migrating and, secondly, that divorce rates should be higher among these individuals.
+Intuitively, workers with high returns from migration are less likely to accept the reduced mobility that comes with family ties.
+Empirically, I show that workers that live in cities that pay low wages to their occupations compared to other cities (i.e., they have high pecuniary gains from migration) are as much as 18% less likely to marry and 20% more likely to divorce on a yearly basis.
 Secondly, the model suggests that in order to reduce the costs of family ties in terms of reduced mobility, workers tend to marry partners with similar migration incentives.
 In this respect, I empirically show that workers with high returns from migration tend to disproportionately marry each other.

 The model is subsequently calibrated to replicate the empirical findings and used as a laboratory to asses the macro implications of the interaction between marriage and mobility.
 First, I compare the calibrated model to a world with no marriage.
-The model shows that marriage markets increase the concentration of workers in bigger and more productive cities.
-This is due to two forces: (i) the marriage market is a local amenity that pushes workers towards bigger cities, due to the endogenously more attractive composition of the pool of potential partners; (ii) as marriage introduces constraints to mobility and workers tend to migrate to high-pay cities before marrying, marriage effectively locks workers into bigger cities.
-This exercise shows that marriage acts as an agglomeration force that increases the total wage bill, a proxy for productivity by 1.8%.
+The model shows that marriage markets increase the concentration of workers in bigger and more productive cities, i.e. it induces agglomeration-looking effects.
+This is due to two forces: (i) the marriage market is a local amenity that pushes workers towards bigger cities, due to the endogenously more attractive composition of the pool of potential partners; (ii) since marriage introduces constraints to mobility, forward-looking workers tend to migrate to high-pay cities before getting married.
+Moreover, as marriage is more likely to occur in high-pay cities, it effectively locks workers into bigger cities.
+This exercise shows that marriage acts as an agglomeration force that increases the total wage bill, a proxy for productivity, by 1.8%.